micropython/micropython/docs/library/index.rst

 unavailable** in a particular build of MicroPython on a particular system.
-The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific `MicroPython port`.
+The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific :term:`MicroPython port`.

 On some ports you are able to discover the available, built-in libraries that can be imported by entering the following at the REPL::